 During the week of July 28 to August 3, management of the ESSN fishery per provisions in the KRLKSMP ended on July 31.
-ESSN fisheries were open on 6 different days this week (Appendix A11).
-Forty eight hours in 3 different days were used in July, and 39 hours were used during 3 days in August (Table 4; Figure 7).
-The 3 days open in August were without gear restrictions, and 5 of all 6 days were open in all 6 statistical areas in the ESSN fishery.
-The drift gillnet fleet was open on 5 days this management week.
-Drift Area 1 and the expanded corridors (Figure 4) were open Monday July 29 and 4 additional hours were included for the expanded corridors that day.
-The remaining 4 days of drift gillnet openings were restricted to the expanded corridor and the Anchor Point Section.
+ESSN fisheries were open on 6 different days during this management week (Appendix A11); 48 hours of fishing time during 3 different days were used in July, and 39 hours were used during the first 3 days in August (Table 4; Figure 7).
+Gear restrictions implemented in the ESSN fishery beginning July 1 were rescinded beginning July 28 (EO No. 19; Appendix A10).
+Of the 6 days during the week that the ESSN fishery was open, 5 days were open in all 6 statistical areas in the ESSN fishery.
+The drift gillnet fishery was open 5 days this management week.
+Drift Area 1 and the expanded corridors (Figure 4) were open Monday, July 29, and 4 additional hours were included for the expanded corridors that day.
+The remaining 4 days of drift gillnet openings were restricted to the expanded corridors and the Anchor Point Section.
 The ESSN fishery harvested 339,116 sockeye salmon, and the drift fleet harvested 209,363 sockeye salmon (Appendix A4).
-The Kasilof River sockeye salmon sonar count reached 335,810 fish, average run timing was 91% complete, and final season escapement was projected at 369,000 sockeye salmon.
-By week's end, the Kenai River sockeye salmon sonar count had reached 1,259,659 fish, average run timing was 77% complete, and the final inriver projection was for 1.6 million fish.
-The Kenai River Chinook salmon sonar count was 9,586 large fish, average run timing was 69% complete, and the escapement projection had fallen to 13,726 large fish, which was just above the minimum SEG for this stock.
+The Kasilof River sockeye salmon sonar count reached 335,810 fish, the average run timing was 91% complete, and final season escapement was projected at 369,000 sockeye salmon.
+By week's end, the Kenai River sockeye salmon sonar count had reached 1,260,492 fish, average run timing was 77% complete, and the final inriver projection was for 1.6 million fish.
+The Kenai River Chinook salmon sonar count was 9,586 large fish, the average run timing was 69% complete, and the escapement projection had fallen to 13,726 large fish, just above the minimum SEG.

-During the last full management week of the 2019 season, August 4-10, the ESSN fishery was not open due to concerns about Kenai River Chinook salmon, even though sockeye salmon passage in both the Kenai and Kasilof rivers was above escapement objectives.
-The drift gillnet fleet was opened 1 day districtwide, and that period was extended for 3 hours into the expanded corridors (Appendix A11; Figure 4).
-Five other days were used with the drift gillnet fleet this week, but they were restricted to the expanded corridors and the Anchor Point Section only.
-The ESSN fishery did not fish; but the drift fleet harvested 66,640 fish (Appendix A4).
-The Kasilof River sockeye salmon sonar count was 373,520 at week's end, average run timing was at 98% complete, and the escapement projection was 390,000 fish.
-The Kenai River sockeye salmon sonar passage estimate was 1,650,506 fish, average run timing was 89% complete, and the year end inriver run projection was for 1.9 million sockeye salmon.
+The last full management week of the 2019 season was August 4-10; the ESSN fishery was not open due to concerns about Kenai River Chinook salmon, even though sockeye salmon passage in both the Kenai and Kasilof Rivers was above escapement objectives.
+The drift gillnet fleet was opened 1 day districtwide, and that period was extended for 3 hours into the expanded corridors and Anchor Point Section (Appendix A11; Figure 4).
+The drift gillnet fleet fished 5 other days this week, but they were restricted to the expanded corridors and the Anchor Point Section only.
+During the week, the drift fleet harvested 66,640 sockeye salmon (Appendix A4).
+The Kasilof River sockeye salmon sonar count had reached 373,520 fish at the week's end, and the average run timing was 98% complete, projecting a final escapement of 390,000 fish.
+The Kenai River sockeye salmon sonar passage estimate was 1,651,396 fish, average run timing was 89% complete, and the year-end inriver run projection was for 1.9 million sockeye salmon, which would exceed the inriver goal by approximately 600,000 fish.
 The Kenai River Chinook salmon sonar count was 10,753 large fish by week's end, average run timing was 86% complete, and the year-end escapement projection was 11,969 large fish.